dgurns/clix/README.md

 # CLIX

-An LLM-powered CLI agent built with Deno.
+An LLM-powered CLI agent built with Go.